 Unvisitors are performers acting as visitors for the duration of the exhibition.
 The ambiguous meeting between real and “fake” visitors can create a slight dissonance in the space, an incongruence between the two types of presence.
 The visitors can become suspicious about who is performing but also the subjects of others' suspicion, becoming performers.
 A meta layer that includes the visitors’ own roles in the art experiences is added to the event.

-Unhere is activated by visitors-performers that seem to be out of place, alienated from the surrounding, unhere.
-In general we conform to the environments, we want to be adjusted to "here and now", to behave adequately, even in art, and usually that's fine for obvious pragmatic reasons.
-But sometimes is good to undo these automated submissions, to open up or transcend the given reality, to go Unhere.
+Unhere is activated by visitors-performers that seem out of touch with reality, out of place, unhere.
+They deviate from basic adjustments, activating states and affects corresponding to other realities than the situations in which they are.
+Because we simulate the bodies that we encounter, the feeling of other realities/worlds can be contagious.
+In general we conform to environments, we want to be adjusted to "here and now", to behave adequately, even in art, and usually that's fine.
+But sometimes is good to undo the automated submissions, to open up or transcend situations, to go Unhere.